Clashes over Dakota Access Pipeline escalate

 Multiple groups have joined the protests over the months.

-Protesters appear to be digging their heels in for the winter by building structures in a protest camp without permit, said the Morton County Sheriff's Department.
+Protesters appear to be digging their heels in for the winter by building structures in a protest camp without permits, said the Morton County Sheriff's Department.

 "Their actions are both illegal and likely insufficient to protect them from the elements," said Morton County Sheriff Kyle Kirchmeier.
-"We've seen that many of these protestors are not from North Dakota and may not be familiar with the harshness of our winters, an we urge them to leave the camps and seek appropriate shelter for their own health and safety."
+"We've seen that many of these protestors are not from North Dakota and may not be familiar with the harshness of our winters, and we urge them to leave the camps and seek appropriate shelter for their own health and safety."

 Bernie Sanders tweeted that the president "must protect the safety of Native Americans and their supporters who have gathered peacefully to oppose the Dakota Access Pipeline."